Lymou/GRABGS_master/README.md

 # **On greedy randomized block Gauss–Seidel method with averaging for sparse linear least-squares problems**

-This repository contains the MATLAB code for GRABGS introduced in the following paper
+:computer: This repository contains the MATLAB code for GRABGS introduced in the following paper

 ```html
 Y. M. Liao, T. X. Lu.
 On greedy randomized block Gauss–Seidel method with averaging for sparse linear least-squares problems.
 Calcolo, 60(4), 53, 2023.